rccarvalho/DockerAPI/README.md

 # DockerAPI
-Basic API with Swagger for Docker container orchestration testing by Kubernetes
+Basic API for Docker container orchestration testing by Kubernetes